Awkward 10 Introvert Problems they won’t Speak of!

 2. Stage fear

-Introverts shy away from speaking even in a small group of friends.
+Introverts shy away from speaking even with a small group of friends.
 Presenting something in front of a huge crowd is surely overwhelming for them.

 3. People!